Name: Angelo J. Morinello

 In Albany, Assemblyman Cusick has been a member of the American Irish Legislators Society of New York State since 2003, and was elected President of the organization in 2009, a position he continues to hold.

-In 2011 Cusick was selected to serve as Chair of the Assembly Election Law Committee.
-In 2018, he took over as Chair of the Assembly Energy Committee, a position he still holds.
-As Chair of the Energy Committee, Cusick has taken an active role in efforts to secure the energy grid against cybersecurity threats, worked to increase the adoption of electric-drive vehicles, and supported efforts to bring the offshore-wind industry to New York.
+Assemblyman Cusick was selected to serve as Chair of the Assembly Election Law Committee in 2011 and in 2018, he took over as Chair of the Assembly Energy.
+As Chair of the Energy Committee, he has taken an active role in efforts to secure the energy grid against cybersecurity threats, worked to address renewable energy production siting, energy storage capacity and long-distance transmission.
+He has supported efforts to bring the offshore-wind industry to New York with increased expansion underway.
 In addition to sitting on the Assembly Committees on Governmental Employees, Higher Education, Veterans Affairs, and Ways and Means, Cusick is a member of the National Conference of State Legislators Energy Task Force and the Council of State Governments Energy and Environment Committee.